Nurturing an arts community where everyone belongs

 Noriko Ohsada

-Noriko is an artsPlace team member contributing to DEI initiatives at the centre.
-She is also involved in the work of the Bow Valley Connections Centre; a non-profit organization that generates opportunities for individuals with developmental disabilities.
+Noriko is an artsPlace team member contributing to IDEA initiatives at the centre.
+She also supports the work of the Bow Valley Connections Centre; a non-profit organization that generates opportunities for individuals with developmental disabilities.

 “We want facilitators and volunteers to be ready to care for kids with disabilities, but also to know how to identify their needs to help them enjoy these experiences.
 It’s a turning point for a child when we make their environment more comfortable.”